-- Identifying housing needs, preventing homelessness and managing the Housing Register.
+- Identifying housing needs, preventing homelessness and managing the Housing Register (Home Choice Plus).

-- Providing information to Ministry of Housing, Communities and Local Government (MHCLG) to meet reporting requirements under the new legislation.
+- Providing information to relevant government department covering housing and local government to meet reporting requirements under the legislation

 - Provide you with further information updates and news about related services

-We have a statutory obligation to provide these services in accordance with the following legislations, the list is not exhaustive:
+We have a statutory obligation to provide these services in accordance with the following legislations.
+Please note this list is not exhaustive: